kintone-labs/kintone-cli/README.md

     ├── icon.png            // this file is created only when developing Plugin ├── config.json
     ├── auth.json
+    ├── tsconfig.json       // if using TypeScript
+    ├── .eslintrc.js        // if using ESLint
     └── webpack.config.js   // if using webpack
 ```